SUSE/bci-docs/content/guides/dev-containers/index.md

 ---
 Title: How To Use BCIs As VScode Development Containers
 slug: vscode-dev-containers
+resources:
+  - name: vscode
+    src: "vscode.png"
+    title: VS Code with source mounted in Development Container.
+Open terminal is a console within the container.
+  - name: popup
+    src: "popup.png"
+    title: Pop-up asking if you want to open the code within a Development Container
 ---

+{{< img name="vscode" size="large" lazy=false >}}

 Visual Studio Code has a feature called [Development Containers](https://code.visualstudio.com/docs/remote/create-dev-container).
 This is part of the built-in functionality to work with remote containers.
 The